 Long-term health effects can be deadly.
-Benzo(a)pyrene can cause skin, lung, and bladder cancer in humans and in animals.
+Benzo[a]pyrene is a probable cancer-causing agent in humans.
+There is some evidence that it causes skin, lung, and bladder cancer in humans and in animals.
 If benzo(a)pyrene is on your skin when you are being exposed to sunlight or ultraviolet light, the risk of skin cancer is greater.
 Exposure to coal tar and pitch increases the likelihood of cancer.
 Repeated exposure to substances containing benzo[a]pyrene may cause the skin to thicken and darken, and for pimples to appear.
-Long-term skin changes include both loss of color and reddish areas, thinning of the skin, and warts.
+Long-term skin changes include both loss of color and reddish areas, thinning of the skin and warts.
 Bronchitis may result from repeated exposure to mixtures containing benzo(a)pyrene.